Ibrahim El-Salahi: Imprisonment

 In 1975, he was imprisoned for six months and eight days without trial for being accused of participating in an anti-government coup.

 At the time of El-Salahi's period of incarceration, many intellectuals and some members of the Sudanese Communist Party were sent to prison.
 El-Salahi's freedom was stripped in Kober Prison in Khartoum; prisoners were not allowed to write or draw, and if a prisoner was to be caught with paper or pencil, he would be punished with solitary confinement for fifteen days.
 Despite this, El-Salahi was able to find a pencil and often used the brown paper bags that food was distributed with to draw on.
 El-Salahi would tear the bag into numerous pieces and could use the 25 exercise minutes he received everyday to sketch out ideas for huge paintings.
 He would also secretly sketch and bury small drawings into the sand to maintain his ideas.

+El-Salahi' recalled that the security director told him that had it not been for Bona Malwal they would never have released you, because he was supposed to be executed.
 El-Salahi was released on 16 March 1976, and did not keep any of the drawings he made in prison; he left them all buried.
 Next, he rented a house in the Banat region of Omdurman for a short period of time.
 Two years after his release from prison, he exiled himself from Sudan and for some years worked and lived in Doha, Qatar, before finally settling in Oxford, United Kingdom.